Joint Bayesian Parameter and Model Order Estimation for Low-Rank Probability Mass Tensors: Introduction

-A classical non-parametric technique for estimating a joint PMF from observed data is histogram estimation, i.e., counting the number of instances each possible realization of the random variables is observed.
+A classical nonparametric technique for estimating a joint PMF from observed data is histogram estimation, i.e., counting the \revFive{relative} number of instances each possible realization of the random variables is observed.
 However, this approach faces the curse of dimensionality: the number of observations required for a reliable estimate grows exponentially with the number of variables.
 This drawback limits the applicability of histogram estimation for many practical cases of interest.
 Therefore, recent work on PMF estimation has focused on developing alternative approaches which mitigate the curse of dimensionality.
-These approaches exploit the fact that a joint PMF of a set of $N$ random variables can be represented as an $N$-dimensional tensor which admits a low-rank canonical polyadic decomposition (CPD) (see, e.g., \cite{kolda_tensor_2009}, \cite{sidiropoulos_tensor_2017}).
+These approaches exploit the fact that a joint PMF of a set of $N$ random variables can \revFive{often} be represented as an $N$-dimensional tensor which admits a low-rank canonical polyadic decomposition (CPD) (see, e.g., \cite{kolda_tensor_2009}, \cite{sidiropoulos_tensor_2017}).
 Importantly, the work in \cite{ishteva_tensors_2015} showed the connection between various latent variable models and tensor decompositions.
 In particular, the author drew a parallel between the na\"{i}ve Bayes model and the CPD.
 This connection was proved more rigorously in \cite{kargas_tensors_2018}, where it was shown that any joint PMF can be represented by a na\"{i}ve Bayes model with one latent variable taking a finite number of states.
 Furthermore, the number of latent states is the rank of the joint PMF tensor, i.e., the minimum number of rank-one components in the CPD.
-The authors then developed a PMF estimation algorithm based on coupled tensor factorization of third-order marginal PMF tensors.
-Further works have proposed various PMF estimation approaches, ranging from coupled tensor factorization based on lower-order marginals \cite{amiridi_statistical_2019, yeredor_estimation_2019, ibrahim_recovering_2021, vora_recovery_2021-1, flores_coupled_2022} to maximum-likelihood based approaches in which no lower-order marginals need to be computed \cite{yeredor_maximum_2019, chege_efficient_2022}.
+In addition, the authors proved that the joint PMF of all the variables can be recovered from lower-order (e.g., third-order) marginal PMF tensors.
+Further works have proposed various PMF estimation approaches, ranging from coupled tensor factorization based on lower-order marginals \cite{amiridi_statistical_2019, yeredor_estimation_2019, ibrahim_recovering_2021, flores_coupled_2022} to maximum-likelihood based approaches in which no lower-order marginals need to be computed \cite{yeredor_maximum_2019, chege_efficient_2022}.